Bukolad/MOMA-Dashboard-Analysis/README.md

 By translating data into actionable strategies, this dashboard supports MoMA’s mission to remain a leader in modern and contemporary art.
 With sustained focus on equity, inclusion, and global engagement, the museum can continue to evolve its collection to reflect a richer, more diverse art historical narrative.

-This documentation, alongside the dashboard itself, serves as a foundational tool for ongoing evaluation and strategic development—ensuring MoMA’s collection continues to inspire, educate, and represent the full spectrum of creative expression.
+This documentation, alongside the dashboard itself, serves as a foundational tool for ongoing evaluation and strategic development ensuring MoMA’s collection continues to inspire, educate, and represent the full spectrum of creative expression.

 # Recommendation
 ## 1. Support More Women and Gender-Diverse Artists